 1.1 Client is requesting assistance from Moody's to analyze and forecast sales collections on a quarterly basis.
-Moody's will also develop a quarterly written report for the client to discuss the sales tax forecast, as well as national, regional, and local economic trends.
+Moody's will also develop a quarterly written report for the client to discuss the sales tax forecast, as well as national, regional and local economic trends (the "Project").
 Moody's will assist Client in discussions regarding questions Client may have relating to the Deliverables.
+Moody's shall provide services as detailed in Section 3 below to the Client on a fixed fee basis.